ZeroElectric/Raylib-CSharp-Vinculum/README.md

 ## 🏗️ via Source

 > **Attention:**
-> The current build system is only usable on Windows 10/11
+> The current build system is only usable on Windows 10/11, this is temporary.

 <details>